xteeven/currentweb/docs/README.md

       - title: ✍️ Writing on the Philosophy of HCI
         icon:
-        details: I am currently exploring the philosophy of science to examine the foundations of our field.
-My goal is to author articles that bring these insights to the HCI community, sparking new discussions on how we can advance our discipline as a more rigorous science.
+        details: My current intellectual project involves a deep dive into the philosophy of science.
+I'm authoring a series of meta-HCI articles that challenge our foundational methods and propose new frameworks to elevate the scientific discourse and rigor within the HCI community.